Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Results

 \underline{Qualitative comparison.} \cref{fig:real_results}a shows representative reconstructions.
 In the \textbf{uniform $10\times$} case, \method cleanly reconstructs 3D phantom structures (e.g. loop and ring), whereas Denoiser blurs thin segments and UBP introduces characteristic radial streaks.
 Under the \textbf{limited-angle} setting the advantage becomes more pronounced: \method retains coherent morphology, while existing methods collapse into patchy artifacts or depth misregistrations.
 The qualitative fidelity mirrors the simulated study, confirming that physics-aware operator learning generalizes to experimental imperfections.

 \underline{Quantitative evaluation}.
-The numerical performance is summarized in \cref{fig:real_results}b and Table \ref{tab:real_results} in the Supplementary.
-We observe the \method's performance over the solver baseline UBP is large, with over 14\% cosine similarity improvement on average.
-The gain over Denoiser is also obvious, where the gain on a higher acceleration rate is more significant, with an average cosine similarity improvement of 11\%.
-Specifically, over 6$\times$, 10$\times$, 15 $\times$ and 20$\times$, \method's improvement of cosine similarity over UBP is 10\%, 7\%, 31\%, and 10\%.
-In terms of PSNR, the average gain over UBP on four different acceleration rates is 4.2.
-The average gain over UBP in terms of NMSE is 0.0006.
-Compared to the deep learning baseline \cite{choi2023DLPACT}, \method's improvement of cosine similarity is 4\%, 3\%, 28\%, and 10\%.
-In terms of PSNR, the average gain over Denoiser on four different acceleration rates is 2.0.
-The average gain over UBP in terms of NMSE is 0.0003.
+The numerical performance is summarized in \cref{fig:real_results}b and Supplementary Table~\ref{tab:real_results}.
+Metrics are averaged over 14 real phantom test volumes at each subsampling rate. \method outperforms the UBP baseline by a large margin: cosine similarity improves by 10, 7, 31, and 10 percentage points at 6$\times$, 10$\times$, 15$\times$, and 20$\times$ acceleration, respectively, for an average improvement of over 14 percentage points.
+The average PSNR gain over UBP is 4.2\,dB, and the average NMSE reduction is 0.0006.
+Compared to the deep learning baseline~\cite{choi2023DLPACT}, \method improves cosine similarity by 4, 3, 28, and 10 percentage points at the same four rates, with an average gain of 11 percentage points.
+The most striking improvement occurs at $15\times$, where the Denoiser struggles with severe sparsity while \method remains robust.
+The average PSNR gain over the Denoiser is 2.0\,dB, and the average NMSE reduction is 0.0003.
+Taken together, the real-data results mirror the in-silico findings, confirming that direct inverse operator learning provides consistent and growing advantages over two-step methods as acquisition becomes more challenging.

-\underline{Runtime.} Thanks to a single forward pass of a lightweight network, \method reconstructs a $256^{3}$ volume in \textbf{0.11\,s} on an NVIDIA RTX 4090 GPU, corresponding to an {effective 9 Hz 3D display rate}.
+\underline{Runtime.} Thanks to a single forward pass of a lightweight network, \method reconstructs a $200\times200\times160$ volume in \textbf{0.11\,s} on an NVIDIA RTX 4090 GPU, corresponding to an {effective 9 Hz 3D display rate}.
 This real-time capability is pivotal for interactive PA imaging.
 On the setting of real data with $15\times$ subsampling, \cref{fig:teaser}d compares the performance (cosine similarity) and inference speed of different reconstruction algorithms. \method achieves improved reconstruction performance with similar speed as UBP.
+The 0.11\,s inference time represents a substantial step toward interactive 3D PACT; further reductions may be achievable through model compression and hardware-optimized inference pipelines.

 The close correspondence between simulated and experimental metrics indicates that (i) the domain gap introduced by acoustic heterogeneity and system noise is modest, and (ii) limited fine-tuning suffices to bridge it.
 Together, these results establish our \method as a robust and computationally efficient solution for practical 3D photoacoustic tomography.
-The strong simulation to real generalization of \method results indicates its potential in future work on clinical data reconstruction.
+The strong simulation-to-real generalization of \method motivates future in-vivo studies as a step toward broader clinical applicability.